Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Experimental Setup

 Note that the difference between the reconstruction MSE (Equation \ref{eqn:recon}) and the predictive MSE (Equation \ref{eqn:mse}) is that in the latter we sample the latent variables from the prior distributions rather than the learned posterior distributions.

-\paragraph{Posterior Predictive Calibration} We measure the quality of the model's predictive uncertainty by computing the percentage of observations for which the ground truth $y$ lies within a $95\%$ predictive-interval (PI) of the learned model---this quantity is called the Prediction Interval Coverage Probability (PICP).
+\paragraph{Posterior Predictive Calibration.} We measure the quality of the model's predictive uncertainty by computing the percentage of observations for which the ground-truth $y$ lies within a $95\%$ predictive-interval (PI) of the learned posterior predictive---this quantity is called the Prediction Interval Coverage Probability (PICP).
 We measure the tightness of the model's predictive uncertainty by computing the $95\%$ Mean Prediction Interval Width (MPIW).

-\paragraph{Satisfaction of Model Assumptions} We estimate the mutual information between $x$ and $z$ by computing the Kraskov nearest-neighbor based estimator~\citep{kraskov2004} (with $5$ nearest neighbors) on the $x$'s and the means of the $z$'s: $\hat{I}(x; \mu_z)$.
+\paragraph{Satisfaction of Model Assumptions.} We estimate the mutual information between $x$ and $z$ by computing the Kraskov nearest-neighbor based estimator~\citep{kraskov2004} (with $5$ nearest neighbors) on the $x$'s and the means of the $z$'s: $\hat{I}(x; \mu_z)$.
 We use the variational means $\mu_{z_n}$ instead of samples from the aggregated posterior $z \sim q_\phi(z)$, since otherwise dependence can be artificially reduced with large variational variances $\sigma_{z_n}^2$.

 For the univariate case, when $D = K = 1$, we use the Kolmogorov-Smirnov (KS) two-sample test statistic~\citep{kstest} to evaluate divergence between $q_\phi(z)$ and $p(z)$.
 When computing the test statistic, we represent $q_\phi(z)$ using $\mu_{z_n}$'s and $p(z)$ using its samples.
 This is because the $\sigma_{z_n}^2$'s are large, the distance between $q_\phi(z)$ and $p(z)$ more difficult to detect.
 A lower KS test-statistic indicates that $q_\phi(z)$ and $p(z)$ are more similar.
 We compute the Jensen-Shannon divergence between $q_\phi(z)$ and $p(z)$ in multivariate cases.